bitshares/bitshares-ui/app/help/en/components/PredictionMarkets.md

 # Prediction Market Assets

-A prediction market asset is a specialized BitAsset that allows you to agree or disagree with the prediction statement of the asset and put collateral behind your opinion.
+A prediction market asset allows you to agree or disagree with the prediction (condition) of the asset and put collateral behind your opinion.
 A prediction market is resolved by its issuer after the resolution date to reflect the real world outcome of the prediction on-chain.